Reweighted ensemble dynamics simulations: theory, improvement, and application: Results

-For solvated biological macro-molecules, the conformational change is sometimes correlated to the surrounding solvent molecules.
-In WED, since the solvent-related properties can also be selected as basis functions, it becomes possible to systematically one-by-one check and filter out the variables that may affect the thermodynamic and kinetic properties of the solvated molecule.
-Here, for illustration, we study the solvated alanine dipeptide system with 91 basis functions to search for the solvent-related effects.
-These basis functions are classified into three groups, which respectively reflect the internal freedom of alanine dipeptide (denoted as P), the solute-solvent relation (denoted as PW) and the structure of bulk solvent (denoted as W).
+For solvated biological macromolecules, the conformational change is sometimes correlated to the surrounding solvent molecules.
+In the RED, since the solvent-related properties can be selected as basis functions, it becomes possible to systematically one-by-one check and filter out the important collective variables.
+We study the dipeptide system with $91$ basis functions to search for the solvent-related effects.
+These basis functions are classified into three groups, which respectively reflect the internal freedoms of alanine dipeptide (denoted as P), the solute-solvent relation (denoted as PW) and the structure of bulk solvent (denoted as W).
 The details of these basis functions are listed in Table~\ref{tab:basis}.
 The eigenvalues of $H$ are shown in Fig.~\ref{fig:temp_eigval}(a).
-As can be seen, at $300 \rm{K}$ temperature, the inclusion of the solvent-related basis functions does not affect the spectral property of $H$.
+As can be seen, at $T=300 \mathrm{K}$, the inclusion of the solvent-related basis functions does not affect the spectral property of $H$.
 Particularly, the eigenvalues that are prominently smaller than $1.0$ do not change, reflecting the unchanged physical division of the conformational space.
 Only a few eigenvalues pretty close to $1.0$ are slightly lowered due to the added basis functions.
-The above results suggest that, for the current system, the solvent related properties have almost reached equilibrium in single trajectory.
+The above results suggest that, for the current system, the solvent related properties have almost reached equilibrium within the timescale of single trajectory.
 Consequently, these properties contribute quite a little to the inter-trajectory difference, and are unlikely to be strongly coupled with the dynamic process of the solute molecule under the simulated timescale.